One question a lot of people ask us is:

 Keep also in mind that while, of course, these companies often monetize your data, they will tell you it is first anonimized.
 Sadly, time and again researchers show that 99.9% of that ‘anonymized’ data can easily be traced back to individuals.
 So ‘personally identifiable’ applies more often than your SaaS vendor will tell you.
 No, removing the name and address of a user from GPS data does not hide the fact that they spend every night at least 10 hours at the same location…

 Most companies use online storage services provided by a few large companies.
 That means that a lot of relevant data is concentrated on the servers of very few companies, which are called “single points of failure”.
 Of course, those servers are very attractive to malicious attackers.
 And if one of those companies get hacked, every person and company that relies on them will have to deal with the consequences.

 Even if the security teams of such big companies are probably very competent they will have to deal with much more attacks as the content of their servers is so attractive.
-When you run your own infrastructure like you can do it with Nextcloud, you can remove your company’s data from such an attractive server and reduce the risk of being hacked: a powerful benefit of decentralizing data, the way the internet was designed.
+When you run your own infrastructure or pick a local cloud provider like you can do it with Nextcloud, you can remove your company’s data from such an attractive server and reduce the risk of being hacked: a powerful benefit of decentralizing data, the way the internet was designed.

 And decentralization has more benefit.
 There are a lot of different servers out there with Nextcloud, each having their own protections and security setup around it.
 The German Federal Government’s Bundescloud is even 100% firewalled from the internet and any Nextcloud user can do that too – good luck doing that with public cloud solutions like Dropbox, Google Drive or MS Office 365!
 The city of Geneva uses a sophisticated network of reverse proxies to control exactly what Nextcloud capabilities external users can access – nothing gets through that has not been, explicitly, vetted by the team in advance.